krtejeda/PersonalCuraTour/Task-Review.md

 *new task / hard difficulty*

 Jorge is a high school student on a class field trip to the art museum.
 His assignment is to learn about how art has changed throughout time.
-As he moves through the museum from piece to piece, connections between the art are unveiled to him.
+As he moves through the museum from piece to piece, he tries to look for connections between the art pieces he has seen.
 This gives him the capacity to link the information he’s learned and build a mental map of the history of these pieces.
 He enjoys finding new pieces because he is curious about how the art fits into the puzzle he is building in his head.
-He goes on to write an A+ worthy essay and regularly shares what he learned when some aspect of that relationship comes up in a different social/academic context.
+However, he wishes that finding these connections were easier since he often has to remember facts from one art pieces to another to identify them.
+Nonetheless, he goes on to write an A+ worthy essay and regularly shares what he learned when some aspect of that relationship comes up in a different social/academic context.

 ## Understand the art